Janisroz/Fit-Check/README.md

 Java Script Object Notation was used to import the workout plans from the workouts.json file

+### sys:

+sys was used to exit the program at the end if the user chose to end it

 ## Technologies Used

 - Python